NVIDIA DOCA DPA All-to-all Application Guide

 Please refer to the NVIDIA DOCA Installation Guide for Linux for details on how to install BlueField-related software.

-MPI is used for the compilation and running of this application.
+MPI is used for the compilation of this application.
 Make sure that MPI is installed on your setup (

 LD_LIBRARY_PATH and